DavidBrainerd/DavidBrainerd/README.md

 - 👋 Hi, I’m @DavidBrainerd
 - 👀 I’m interested in Machine Learning
-- 💞️ I’m looking to collaborate on Machine Learning / Data Science Projects
+- 💞️ I’m looking to collaborate on Machine Learning Projects
 - 📫 How to reach me via twitter @_DavidBrainerd

 <!---